philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 Direct riscv interpeter

 SPIKE interpreter. <https://github.com/riscv-software-src/riscv-isa-sim>

+I have not had much luck with SAIL.

 Csimple of yosys.
 Using CBMC as a piece of the chain is compelling.
 Yosys used a Csimple backend to use CBMC to compare it's verilog implementation against the spike interpreter C semantics.
 Clever.